Problem Validation

 Weak Signals (Problem Might Not Be Real)

-Red Flags (Problem Isn't Real)
+Red Flags (Problem Is Not Real)

 Finding Interview Subjects